-Slim was last seen leaving the house of a friend near the village of Niha, 12 miles west of the southern Lebanese city of Tyre, Borgman told The National.
-Between the time he went missing and when his body was found, employees of the nonprofit Umam Documentation and Research Center, which Borgman and Slim run as co-directors, searched for Slim and found his cell phone on the outskirts of the village of Srifa, one mile north of Niha, Borgman added.
+Slim was last seen leaving the house of a friend near the village of Niha, 12 miles west of the southern Lebanese city of Tyre, Borgmann told The National.
+Between the time he went missing and when his body was found, employees of the nonprofit Umam Documentation and Research Center, which Borgmann and Slim run as co-directors, searched for Slim and found his cell phone on the outskirts of the village of Srifa, one mile north of Niha, Borgmann added.
 The NNA report said that Slim’s body was found about 18 miles north of Niha.

 Slim, a prominent columnist and political commentator known for his stance against the Shia political party and militant group Hezbollah, frequently received threats for his work relating to the group, his wife told The National.
 In December 2019, Slim issued a statement saying that he believed Hezbollah to be fully responsible for threats he had received, and for any future attack on him or his family.